Published Feb 12, 2023

 • Limited impact and ROI: RPA bots are performing the same manual processes as before, albeit faster and without costly human interaction.
 Organizations investing heavily in RPA-centric initiatives over more comprehensive automation and integration technologies will find it challenging to meet increasingly broad and complex automation needs.

-Traditional iPaaS (Integration Platform as a Service)
+Traditional iPaaS (integration platform as a service)

 Traditional iPaaS solutions enable IT organizations to accelerate and centralize business process automation.
 They provide developers with a suite of cloud services enabling much more efficient development, execution and governance of enterprise application integration flows connecting processes, services, applications and data.